dctrstrange27/quizzy/README.md

 ### Contribute

-if you want to contribute to this project, message me at portfolio [rohan-official](https://rohan-official.vercel.app/contact)
+if you want to contribute to this project, message me at my portfolio [rohan-official](https://rohan-official.vercel.app/contact)